idanarye/nvim-days-without/README.md

 Days Without is a plugin for encouraging Neovim users to refrain from playing with their configuration instead of doing actual work.
 It does so by displaying the number of days it has been since the last time the configuration was touched.

+Days Without was developed and tested on Linux.
+I don't care enoguh to make sure it works on other operation systems, but if someone does I wouldn't mind merging their PR.

 FEATURES (IMPLEMENTED/PLANNED)
 ==============================